The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 Durability

-Gaiters feature various materials, and some are more durable than others.
-Because they are close to the ground, they’ll likely encounter rocks, brush, and other tear-causing elements on the trail, which means they need to be tough.
-However, increased durability can also mean less breathability, which can lead to hot and sweaty feet — which could create a shoe environment that increases the chance of blisters.
+Because gaiters are close to the ground, they’ll likely encounter rocks, brush, and other tear-causing elements on the trail, which means they need to be tough.
+However, increased durability can also mean less breathability, which can lead to hot and sweaty feet — a shoe environment that increases the chance of blisters.

-If you know that you’re going to be using your gaiters in off-trail settings or conditions or rocky trails, it’s worth investing in a more durable pair of gaiters, like the Kahtoola INSTAgaiter Mid.
-If you’re running on mostly smooth trails trying to keep dust and small rocks out or running in hot environments where you need a more breathable gaiter, it’s worth going for something more lightweight, like the Dirty Girl Gaiters.
+If you know that you’re going to be using your gaiters off-trail or on rocky trails, it’s worth investing in a more durable pair of gaiters, like the Kahtoola INSTAgaiter Ultra-Light Gaiter Mid.
+If you’re running in warm places or on smooth trails where dust and small rocks are the primary issues, it’s worth going for something more lightweight and breathable, like the Dirty Girl Gaiters.

 Why You Should Trust Us

-From there, author Alli Miles refined a list of the top choices and took nearly a dozen gaiters into the field, where she tested them over many miles and in all kinds of conditions.
-From hot, dusty gravel roads to slushy snowmelt and sloppy, muddy trails around where she lives and runs in Central Oregon, she tested gaiters over many miles and rated them on their breathability, comfort, ease of use, and the level of protection they provided.
+From there, author Alli Miles refined a list of the top choices and took nearly a dozen gaiters into the field.
+Testing the gaiters on everything from hot, dusty gravel roads to slushy snowmelt and sloppy, muddy trails around where she lives and runs in central Oregon, she rated them on their breathability, comfort, ease of use, and the level of protection they provided.

 We continue to test new gaiters and keep the ones in this guide in our rotation to uncover any durability issues.
 Our testing ranges far and wide, including the notoriously wet and muddy backcountry of New Zealand.
 We evaluate gaiters on their fit, ease of use, durability, breathability, and ability to keep debris out of our shoes.
 We update this guide whenever we discover a new gaiter that meets our performance standards.

-iRunFar’s Eszter Horanyi sets a new unsupported Nolan’s 14 FKT wearing a pair of Altra Trail Gaiter.
+iRunFar’s Eszter Horanyi sets a new unsupported Nolan’s 14 FKT wearing a pair of Altra Trail Gaiters.
 Photo: Kevin Schmidt

 Frequently Asked Questions About Running Gaiters